Ohio Wrongful Death Lawyer

 Ohio Wrongful Death Attorneys

-A loved one's unexpected death can leave your family with financial strain and overwhelming grief.
-If someone else is at fault for your loved one's death, you may be eligible to seek compensation through a wrongful death claim.
+A loved one’s unexpected death can leave your family with financial strain and overwhelming grief.
+If someone else is at fault for your loved one’s death, you could seek compensation with a wrongful death claim by hiring an Ohio wrongful death lawyer at Gervelis Law Firm.

 What Is Wrongful Death?